section-engineering-education/engineering-education/articles/text-to-speech-in-javascript/index.md

 **Pitch**:

 The `pitch` property gets and sets the pitch of the utterance.
-It is a float representing the pitch value which can range between 0 (lowest) and 2 (highest).
+It is a float representing the pitch value that can range between 0 (lowest) and 2 (highest).
 The default pitch is 1 if this property is unset.

 Let's add an `onInput` listener to the `pitch` range slider and adjust the pitch property when the value of the slider changes.
 We've already set the min, max, and default value of the slider in the HTML tag.